space-wizards/docs/src/en/proposals/flareguy-engine-containment.md

 In SS13, instead of being a "make the singularity break containment" button, higher particle strengths meant that the singularity would sustain itself at a certain stage.
 There's not really much value in this, though - you're practically just choosing between "do I want more power or do I want less power," as the added danger of a bigger singularity is incredibly negligible.

-This includes the emag behavior being gone.
+This includes the emag behaviors's removal.
 If you want to loose the engine, you're going to have to put in real effort.

 - **Wire Power Monitoring Thingamaob**